januarpancaran/dotfiles-old/README.md

 ## Installation

 You don't need to back up your existing config files since this script will backup yours first.
+Currently for Arch-based Distros only
 ```bash
 git clone --depth 1 https://github.com/januarpancaran/dotfiles.git
 cd dotfiles